crnicholson/StratoSoar-MK2/README.md

 - Mark Jessop (VK5QI) for answering all of my questions.

 - Mike Hojnowski (KD2EAT) for PCB design and hardware/software debugging.

+- Paul Hamilton for helping me with FAA regulations.

 - My parents!